GyllingSW/kerberos-demo/Readme.md

 If you encounter this bug, the Spring Security setup can't find the login page, thus nothing works....

+# Credit to Karthikeyan Vaithilingam

+Karthikeyan Vaithilingam wrote an excellent blog about how to configure kerberos for localhost access - The code in this project is almost identical, with minor changes to adapt to Spring Security Java configuration instead of the old XML based configuration.

 # Usefull ressources